Quince-Pie/souffle/README.md

 - Add support for MSVC.
 - Add more macro assertions to simplify testing.
-- Implement skips and setup phase.
+- Implement setup and teardown phase.